arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 The P212 has Amlogic S905X chipset which is a little different from the TX3 Mini's S905W.
 Now, it's been a few months on and off (mostly off) that I've worked on this so I don't remember exactly what steps I took to figure out that TX3 Mini is referenced from P281, but I did!

 I simply made a copy of all the files for P212 and renamed them to P281, most importantly to make `CONFIG_DEFAULT_DEVICE_TREE` equal `meson-gxl-s905w-p281` as its [dtb][3] is upstream and will therefor ship with distros.
 No need to compile a dtb manually!
-I have a [fork of U-Boot][4] that includes this on branches called `<version>-tx3-mini`.
+I have a [fork of U-Boot][4] that includes this on a branch called `v2019.01-tx3-mini`.

 With that done we can simply run:
 ```bash